solana-foundation/solana-improvement-documents/proposals/XXXX-sbpf-feature-gating.md

 As an example, over two years ago we decided to change the way the stack works for SBPF programs - from allocating a fixed 4kB per function frame, to letting functions dynamically specify how much stack they need.
 This change was implemented in both the program runtime and the toolchain (LLVM), but as of today it has not yet been deployed, because it's essentially too hard to do so: upon executing a program, should the program runtime use the old or the new stack allocation strategy?

 We propose to introduce an explicit versioning scheme for SBPF programs: programs will encode which SBPF version they are compiled for; based on this version, the program runtime will alter its behavior.
+In order to prevent an "extension hell" it will not be possible to opt into specific changes via flags, instead an entire set of changes is reduced to a single SBPF version.

 ## New Terminology